 I felt life can be really short, and I wanted to achieve something I could be proud of.

 Henry Baker spent the first part of his life between London and Southampton, working in a corporate environment.
 His heart, however, was somewhere else: “My father also had an office job, and he spent all of this time working or commuting.
 He could never see his family as much as he wanted, but he would always tell me: ‘If you have the opportunity to work for yourself, do it’.
 He never had a chance to do that, as he died when he was still very young.
 I didn’t want to go down the same road.
 I wanted to be around for my children.”

-When Henry came across Amazon Marketplace, what he saw was a chance to manage his own business and get time back.
+When Henry came across the possibility to sell on Amazon, what he saw was a chance to manage his own business and get time back.
 He had worked with entrepreneurs in the past and he knew some of the challenges small businesses often face: “Finding your customers and managing logistics are very onerous in terms of time and money,” he explains.
 “I needed a solution that allowed me to focus on sourcing high quality products and providing the best possible customer service.
 I wanted to give Amazon a try.”
 So in 2014, on his late father’s birthday, Henry launched Pampered Gardens, a store on Amazon.co.uk that sells garden and home products.

 Success came surprisingly quickly.
 In a matter of months, Pampered Gardens was able to sustain itself.
 Henry decided then to completely outsource the logistics to Fulfilment By Amazon (FBA), which helps him take care of tasks like product storage, picking, packing and shipping, and to keep managing his business from his coastal home.